SquareSR/alternative-red-routes/Race-Route/README.md

 If you get a L2 or L3 encounter, spam Tackle to get EXP
 > run from L3 Pidgey on the first pass of Route 1

+## Viridian City

+> Note if you do not have EXP yet after Route 1:
+> Viridian Forest:
+> Tackle spam if you get a L3 Caterpie - otherwise, run from any wild encounters.
+> After forest / Route 2 (with a L7 Squirtle):
+> KO any Rt 2 encounter: (TW if it's L4-5) + spam Tackle
+> If L5 Pidgey hits too many sand attacks, then either
+> run if it's above half HP or throw pokeball if it's below half HP
+> then find another encounter to KO to reach L8 & learn Bubble.
+> If a wild Weedle PSNs you and you already used the Antidote, then
+> use the pokemon center in Pewter after you get EXP.

 Viridian Mart:
 - 5 Poke Balls